1005 N. Marion St.

 Florida Statute § 316.1933(1)(a) provides:

-If a law enforcement officer has probable cause to believe that a motor vehicle driven by or in the actual physical control of a person under the influence of alcoholic beverages . . . has caused the death or serious bodily injury of a human being, a law enforcement officer shall require the person driving or in actual physical control of the motor vehicle to submit to a test of the person’s blood for the purpose of determining the alcoholic content thereof . . . .
+…has caused the death or serious bodily injury of a human being, a law enforcement officer shall require the person driving or in actual physical control of the motor vehicle to submit to a test of the person’s blood for the purpose of determining the alcoholic content thereof . . . .

 The law enforcement officer may use reasonable force if necessary to require such a person to submit to the administration of the blood test.

-The statute makes clear, for the police to have seized the defendant’s blood, they needed a sufficient basis to believe that:
+For the police to have seized the defendant’s blood, they needed a sufficient basis to believe that:

-• he had driven or been in actual physical control of, a vehicle;
+• he had driven or been in actual physical control of a vehicle;

 • that at the time he drove or was in actual physical control of the vehicle he was under the influence of alcohol; and